Invergordon F.C.: Ground

 The club's original ground was the old "Blackpark" (now part of Invergordon Distillery), before they moved to their current playing field at the town's Recreation Grounds.

 In January 2025, the club applied for planning permission to upgrade the ground, including building a stand, floodlights, dugouts and a fence.

 Club colours

 Invergordon were originally known as the "Maroons" with their first kit donated by Plymouth Argyle.
 Their colours have been changed on several occasions before settling on yellow and royal blue for a number of years.
 In 2016, the club adopted new club colours of white and blue.

-Scottish Cup record

-Following the conclusion of the 2020–21 season, it was decided that the winners of the North Caledonian League would earn the ability to play in the Scottish Cup regardless of SFA licensing starting in season 2021–22.
-Invergordon were the first to achieve this feat, having narrowly beaten Loch Ness to the title, they again achieved this feat in the 2023–24 season, again, narrowly beating Loch Ness.

-On 9 August 2025, Invergordon got their first win, beating South of Scotland League side, Lochar Thistle 3–1, at the Global Energy Stadium, setting up another home tie, this time against East of Scotland Premier Division side, Dunipace.
-On 30 August, Invergordon qualified for the First round proper for the first time, after beating Dunipace with an injury time equaliser from Torran Lambie, before securing his hattrick in the 116th minute, in a 3–1 win in Dingwall.